w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-origins.md

 ### Wish For Change

-The Root track is typically utilized for handling one referendum at a time due to the sensitive nature of Root calls.
-However, it has also been employed to convey network desires to various bodies within the network.
-These statements lack stateful logic impacting the network and could be evaluated simultaneously.
-They should not delay voting on proposals requiring Root or be obligated to queue.
-Although the approval/support criteria resemble Root, passing items on this track serves as a signal without conferring privileges.
+The Wish For Change track serves as a medium for gathering consensus through OpenGov on a proposed change to the network through an [on-chain remark](../general/glossary.md#remarks).
+This track was added to ensure the Root track, which is typically utilized for handling one referendum at a time due to the sensitive nature of Root calls, is not employed to convey network desires to various bodies within the network.
+These remark statements could be voted on simultaneously because they lack stateful logic impacting the network.
+They should not delay voting on proposals requiring Root or be obligated to its queue.
+The approval/support criteria resemble Root, and passing items on this track serves as a signal for a change without conferring privileges.

 {{ polkadot: <Chart title="" type="line" dataId="Root" network="Polkadot" maxX="672" maxY="100" /> :polkadot }}
 {{ kusama: <Chart title="" type="line" dataId="Root" network="Kusama" maxX="336" maxY="100" /> :kusama }}